bowdoincollege/ccoe-tagging-standards/README.md

 ### compliance

-Status: Recommended (if the resource falls under one of the defined security compliance groups)
+Status: Required

 For regulatory compliance, and will be (GDPR, PCI, HIPAA, etc.) as defined by policy.

 ### classification

-Status: Recommended (if the resource has a label other than sensitive)
+Status: Required

 For data classification.
-This is "sensitive" by default, and not needed to be specified unless it is different.
 The value should be one of the options in our data classification standard (Public, Sensitive, Restricted, etc.)

 ### description